Chiral Anomaly Induced Transverse Planar Transport Phenomena in Three Dimensional Spin-Orbit Coupled Metals: Conclusion

-Extending our analysis to the nonlinear regime, A new feature of our calculations in the nonlinear order is the emergence of a mixed transport coefficient $\beta$ (see Eq.(\ref{3.19})) which gives rise to a transverse current proportional to both $\bm{E}$ and $\bm{\nabla} T$ (see Eq.(\ref{quad_response})).
-This quantity can be experimentally demonstrated in the spin-orbit coupled metallic system in the presence of chiral anomaly by having a coplanar temperature gradient, electric field, and magnetic field simultaneously non-zero in the 3D system and measuring the current transverse to the electric field proportional to both $\bm{E}$ and $\bm{\nabla} T$.
-These nonlinear planar responses exhibit a distinct angular dependence—with peaks shifted from $\pi/4$ to smaller angles—and display a stronger cubic scaling with magnetic field strength.
-Furthermore, due to the exponential temperature dependence of the transport coefficients, we observe significant deviations from the nonlinear Mott relation at temperatures well below the regime where the polynomial expansion remains valid.
+The main focus of our work is in the nonlinear regime.
+A new feature of our calculations in the nonlinear order is the emergence of mixed thermoelectric and thermal mixed thermoelectric transport coefficients $\beta$ and $\bar{\beta}$ (see Eqs.(\ref{quad_response}) and (\ref{quadQ_response}) respectively) which gives rise to transverse charge and heat currents proportional to both $\bm{E}$ and $\bm{\nabla} T$ (see Eqs.(\ref{quad_response}) and (\ref{quadQ_response}) respectively).
+These quantities can be experimentally demonstrated in the spin-orbit coupled metallic system in the presence of chiral anomaly by having a coplanar temperature gradient, electric field, and magnetic field simultaneously in the 3D system and measuring the charge and heat currents transverse to the applied driving fields proportional to both $\bm{E}$ and $\bm{\nabla} T$.
+These nonlinear planar responses exhibit a distinct angular dependence, with peaks shifted from $\pi/4$ in the linear response regime (see Fig.\ref{sig_linear}, top) to a smaller angle of $tan^{-1}(1/\sqrt{2})$ (see Fig.\ref{sig_quad}, top).
+Moreover, the nonlinear planar transverse responses display a cubic scaling with magnetic field strength (see Fig.\ref{sig_quad}, bottom and Eqs.(\ref{2.2.6})-(\ref{lyxx})) as opposed to a quadratic scaling with the magnetic field strength as shown by the linear planar transverse responses (see Fig.\ref{sig_linear}, bottom).
+Finally, we observe significant deviations from the nonlinear Mott relation (see Fig.\ref{Mott_quad}) at temperatures well below the regime where the polynomial expansion of the nonlinear transverse planar transport tensor should remain valid ($T \ll \mu/k_B \approx300K$).
+The same low-temperature violation behavior of both the Wiedemann-Franz law (see Fig.\ref{WF_linear}) and Mott relation (see Fig.\ref{Mott_linear}) are observed in the linear response regime as well at temperatures well below the regime where the polynomial expansion for the linear order transport tensors should remain valid ($T \ll \mu/k_B \approx300K$).
+Mathematically, these violations occur due to the exponential temperature and chemical potential dependence of the moments of the generalized density and energy-velocity integrals (as defined in Eqs.(\ref{1.8}), (\ref{1.7}), and (\ref{2.2.3})) that enter the linear (see Eqs.(\ref{2.1.2})-(\ref{kappalin})) and nonlinear transverse planar transport tensors (see Eqs.(\ref{2.2.6})-(\ref{lyxx})).
+The nonlinear analog of the Wiedemann-Franz law (see Eq.(\ref{nonlinWiede})) is violated even by the low temperature expansions of the corresponding transport coefficients (see Eq.(\ref{wtfwf})).